Flora of Cantabria: Riverside forests

-The riparian forests in Cantabria are formed mainly by alnus (Alnus glutinosa).
+The riparian forests in Cantabria are formed mainly of alnus (Alnus glutinosa).
 The alnus groves are practically the only riverside forests in Cantabria, at least in the lower areas.
-In the higher areas where the alder cannot survive, there are other forest communities associated with the river courses.
+In the higher areas where alder cannot survive, there are other forest communities associated with the river courses.

-In the alder groves there are also a considerable number of trees and shrubs with a rich herbaceous substrate.
-The main element is the alder, together with elm (Ulmus glabra) and ash (Fraxinus excelsior).
+In the alder groves, there are also a considerable number of trees and shrubs with a rich herbaceous substrate.
+The main element is alder, together with elm (Ulmus glabra) and ash (Fraxinus excelsior).
 Other frequent trees are willows (Salix spp.).
 Beeches and oaks are also occasionally found.

 Riverside vegetation in the Asón river, in the municipality of Arredondo.

-The shrub substrate is dominated by small willows (Salix spp. or salgueras) of which in Cantabria we have a large number of species, including S. atrocinerea, S. cantabrica and S. purpurea.
-Other common shrubs are the dogwood (Cornus sanguinea) or the spindle (Euonymus europaeus) that together with various brambles (Rubus sp.) and lianas (Hedera helix, Rubia peregrina) contribute to characterize these forest formations.
+The shrub substrate is dominated by small willows (Salix spp. or salgueras) such as S. atrocinerea, S. cantabrica and S. purpurea.
+Other common shrubs are dogwood (Cornus sanguinea) or spindle (Euonymus europaeus) that, together with various brambles (Rubus sp.) and lianas (Hedera helix, Rubia peregrina), characterize these forest formations.

 In the herbaceous stratum, Carex remota, C. pendula or Bromus ramosus stand out together with widely distributed plants such as nettle (Urtica dioica), which are favored by the detritus provided by the floods in these areas.

-In Cantabria the alder groves are concentrated in the middle and lower areas of the rivers of the Cantabrian slope and in the Ebro.
+In Cantabria, alder groves are concentrated in the middle and lower areas of the rivers of the Cantabrian slope and in the Ebro.
 However, the Camesa, which flows into the Duero basin, lacks this riparian formation, probably due to the altitude of the areas through its course.
 When the valleys are very steep, the surface that can occupy the riparian forest is reduced, even disappearing and being replaced by mixed oak groves, as happens in the middle stretch of the Miera in Mortesante or in the Nansa, in the town of Rozadío in Rionansa.

-Another formation associated with riverbanks are the willows or shrubby salcedas, a pioneer formation that is installed as a barrier between the riverbed and the alder groves.
-They also play a role as replacement vegetation when the alder grove is destroyed, as well as constituting the dominant vegetation of the riverbanks in those mountain areas that lack alder groves due to altitude, generally above 1000 meters.
+Another formation associated with riverbanks are willows or shrubby salcedas, a pioneer formation that is installed as a barrier between the riverbed and alder groves.
+They also play a role as replacement vegetation when alder groves are destroyed, as well as constituting the dominant vegetation of the riverbanks in those mountain areas that lack alder groves due to altitude, generally above 1000 meters.
 In these areas, the dominant vegetation consists of several species of the genus Salix, (different types of willows), depending on the environmental and geographical conditions.
 S. cantabrica and S. atrocinerea dominate the willow groves of the southwestern part of the region, which prefer streams that maintain a constant minimum level that is not excessively torrential.
 Where the torrential level is more pronounced, the willows are dominated by S. elaeagnos ssp. angustifolia.
-In some areas of the lower course of our rivers there are groups of Salix alba, especially in the lower course of the Deva in Molleda (Val de San Vicente).
-These formations with a tree stratum dominated by this willow are located on very sandy soils.
+In some areas of the lower river courses, there are groups of Salix alba, especially in the lower course of the Deva in Molleda (Val de San Vicente).
+These formations, with a tree stratum dominated by this willow, are located on very sandy soils.